Top E-commerce Marketing Strategy Fails and How to Avoid Them

 3) Research your top competitors’ backlink profiles, content, and traffic composition.
 You can also capture website screenshots to see what your competition is up to.

-4) Use this information to finesse your own SEO strategy for B2B or B2C.
+4) Use this information to refine your own SEO strategy for B2B or B2C.

 8. Lack of Retargeting to Bring Customers Back to Your Website or App

 Even if you are doing everything right, a certain percentage of visitors will always leave the site without making a purchase.
-This can be due to one of any kind of reasons, many of which are completely external to you and beyond your control.
+This can be due to any kind of reason, many of which are completely external to you and beyond your control.
 However, just because they leave doesn’t mean they’re lost to you forever.

 Retargeting can help you bring back these lost potential customers and open up a huge number of potential sales that you would otherwise lose.
 This article has some great tips for retargeting customers and securing repeat business.
 Try sending emails or reminders to check up on potential customers.
-Your ads can still pop up on their Instagram and Facebook to remind them of going back.
+Your ads can still pop up on their Instagram and Facebook to remind them to go back.

 Conclusion

-In essence, there is more to having a successful e-commerce business than simply just building a website.
-Large companies like Shopify and BigCommerce have dramatically condensed the cost of launching an e-commerce site, therefore sourcing products to sell on these sites has also gotten ultimately cheaper.
+In essence, there is more to having a successful e-commerce business than simply building a website.
+Large companies like Shopify and BigCommerce have dramatically condensed the cost of launching an e-commerce site.
+Therefore, sourcing products to sell on these sites has also become ultimately cheaper.

-This has drawn many people into a belief that if they just set up and make an online shop; people will simply show up.
+This has drawn many people into the belief that if they just set up and make an online shop, people will simply show up.
 However, that doesn’t just happen.

-It is recommended that companies should establish a social presence, publishing and developing content, and eventually investing in paid media on social channels to make the most of their e-commerce marketing, build their customer base, increase sales, and ultimately grow their business exponentially.
+It is recommended that companies establish a social presence, publish and develop content, and eventually invest in paid media on social channels to make the most of their e-commerce marketing, build their customer base, increase sales, and ultimately grow their business exponentially.

 Here’s What You Can Read Next